COMPETITIVE GOVERNANCE

 The inclusion of space exploration in the Foreign Protection System does not exclude non-military uses of the funding; neither does it exclude funding and control of private space exploration outside the Foreign Protection System.

-A 70% vote of the CIC Sector Board is needed to allow the CIC to control private space exploration resources designated as non-military.
+A 70% vote of the CIC Sector Board is required to allow the CIC to control any private domestic property and resources designated as non-military, with double the just compensation.

-Sectors 6,7,8, 9, and 10 CRA fees are intended for CRA organizational overhead; the taxes collected by Sector 9 is meant to fund the Foreign Protection System operations.
+Sectors 6, 7, 8, 9, and 10 CRA fees are intended to cover CRA organizational overhead; the taxes collected by Sector 9 are intended to fund Foreign Protection System operations.

 Sector 6.
 Diplomatic Foreign Policy (DFP)